Amreetsinha/knowledge-sharing-platform/knowledge-frontend/README.md

 - **Antigravity (Google DeepMind)**: Used for end-to-end development, architecture planning, and feature implementation.

 ### Where AI Helped
-- **Code Generation**: Generated highly-styled UI components (AIAssistant, CreateArticle) with a focus on premium aesthetics.
+- **Code Generation**: Generated highly-styled UI components like `AIAssistant` and `CreateArticle` with a focus on premium aesthetics.
 - **Refactoring**: Specialized in refactoring component states to handle concurrent user input during async AI operations.
-- **API Design**: Designed the `AIService` structure to be easily pluggable with real LLM providers like Gemini or OpenAI.
+- **API Design**: Designed the `AIService` structure to be easily pluggable with various LLM providers.
 - **UI Ideas**: Proposed and implemented the "Zinc & Blue" dark theme and the unified "Improve with AI" dropdown interface.
+- **Refinement**: Optimized the responsive layouts for mobile and tablet views.

 ### Manual Reviews & Corrections
-- **HTML/Quill Sanitization**: Manually reviewed and optimized the HTML merging logic to handle ReactQuill's specific `<p>` tag wrapping, ensuring perfect text alignment after AI edits.
+- **HTML/Quill Sanitization**: Manually reviewed and optimized the HTML merging logic to handle ReactQuill's specific tag wrapping, ensuring perfect text alignment after AI edits.
 - **Navigation Logic**: Manually verified and corrected redirect flows in `EditArticle.jsx` to ensure UX consistency after saving.
+- **Interceptors**: Manually configured Axios interceptors to handle 401 Unauthorized errors and redirect users to the login page.

 ---